Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 22b.
 Click “copy raw contents” on the githbub website to copy the whole script.
 It will create 10k accounts specified on line 3 and they will all have the same password specified on line 2.
 On line 43 the script specifies all accounts will be added in OU Employees.

-23. CLick run script (Green triangle underneath “Help” circled in step 22a) and it’ll start up.
+23. Click run script (Green triangle underneath “Help” circled in step 22a) and it’ll start up.
 </p>
 <br />
 </p>